norswap/autumn/doc/A1-parsing.md

 # A1.
 What is Parsing?

-Given an sequence of symbols as *input* (for instance a character string), parsing is the combination of two tasks, performed by a programmed called *parser*.
+Given a sequence of symbols as *input* (for instance a character string), parsing is the combination of two tasks, performed by a programmed called *parser*.

 1. The parser checks the input against a definition of a *language* (usually a *grammar*), to know